OpenHMD/OpenHMD/README.md

 Using Meson:

 With Meson, you can enable and disable drivers to compile OpenHMD with.
-Current available drivers are: rift, deepon, psvr, vive, nolo, wmr, external, and android.
+Current available drivers are: rift, deepon, psvr, vive, nolo, wmr, xgvr, vrtek, external, and android.
 These can be enabled or disabled by adding -Ddrivers=... with a comma separated list after the meson command (or using meson configure ./build -Ddrivers=...).
 By default all drivers except android are enabled.